lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ## conjecture

-### Definition
+### Description

-These types refer to the situation where a (current or previous) editor suggests or introduces a emendation to the text that is not supported by the textual tradition.
+These types refer to the situation where a (current or previous) editor suggests or introduces an emendation to the text that is not supported by the textual tradition.

 Terminologically, one might consider an improvement that is adopted in the text (i.e. it is placed in the `<lem>` element) to be an *emendation*, while an improvement that is merely suggested but not adopted in the text (and therefore put in a `<rdg>` element) can be referred to as a *conjecture*.
 To maintain a higher degree of flexibility and reduce the amount of necessary types, we adopt the term *conjecture* in the typology to signify both emendations and conjectures in the more restricted sense.